notracking/hosts-blocklists/README.md

  - Blocks phishing servers

 ## Optimization
-The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net ([domains.txt](https://raw.github.com/notracking/hosts-blocklists/master/domains.txt)).
-This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
-Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist ([hostnames.txt](https://raw.github.com/notracking/hosts-blocklists/master/hostnames.txt)).
+The optimizer makes full use of domainname based wildcard filtering `*.doubleclick.net`, this reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
+Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist.

-It's important to use both `domains.txt` and `hostnames.txt` simultaneously in dnsmasq to get full coverage!

 ## Dead hosts removal
 All hostname DNS records are constantly monitored for updates.
 In case the A, AAAA, CNAME and NS records return NXDOMAIN they will be marked as dead and removed from hostnames.txt.
 Domains are tested on their whois data, all unregistered domains will be filtered out of domains.txt.